DestanT/we_rate_music_drf/README.md

 **fetchMoreData**

-This functions is used in the InfiniteScroll component to fetch more data as the user scrolls down a page.
+This function is used in the InfiniteScroll component to fetch more data as the user scrolls down a page.

 **setTokenTimestamp, shouldRefreshToken, and removeLocalStorageItems**